beeper/.github/profile/README.md

 ## Chat With Us

-Four ways to get in touch:
+Three ways to get in touch:

-1. Join the Beeper Community chat room on Matrix: [`#beeper:beeper.com`](https://matrix.to/#/#beeper:beeper.com)
-2. File an issue (or preferably a PR!) against one of our open-source repositories.
+1. File an issue (or preferably a PR!) against one of our open-source repositories.
-3. Need customer support?
+2. Need customer support?
 Message us through Beeper or email [info@beeper.com](mailto:info@beeper.com).
-4. Found a security issue or vulnerability?
+3. Found a security issue or vulnerability?
 Please responsibly report it to [security@beeper.com](mailto:security@beeper.com) or via [HackerOne](https://hackerone.com/automattic).